Brand identity and influencer marketing strategy for clothing brands

 • Content quality — does the creator produce content you can repurpose for your own channels?

-• Ignore: raw impressions and reach metrics.
+• Ignore: raw impressions and REACH metrics.
 These are vanity numbers that platforms and agencies emphasize because they look big.
 You want to know how many people bought, not how many people theoretically could have seen the post.

 Building an Ambassador Program From Scratch